ziyi-zhou/ziyi-zhou.github.io/_pages/about.md

 News:
 ======
+- Feb 2023: One paper on soft contact manipulation is conditionally accepted by TRO!
+- Jan 2023: One paper on vision-based navigation has been accepted by ICRA.
-- June 2022: Our momentum-aware trajectory optimization and MPC paper has been accepted by RA-L! [[pdf]](https://arxiv.org/pdf/2203.01548.pdf)
+- June 2022: Our momentum-aware trajectory optimization and MPC paper has been accepted by RA-L. [[pdf]](https://arxiv.org/pdf/2203.01548.pdf)
 - May 2022: Our multi-robot task allocation and planning work has been accepted by CASE 2022!
 The extended version is attached. [[pdf]](https://arxiv.org/pdf/2110.08436.pdf)
 - August 2021: One paper on rapid quadruped spinning is accepted by Frontiers in Robotics and AI.
 Link is [here](https://www.frontiersin.org/articles/10.3389/frobt.2021.724138/full).
-- July 2021: Our preliminary work on momentum-aware trajectory optimization is presented on Dynamic Walking.
-- June 2021: I start my internship at [UBTECH Robotics](https://www.ubtrobot.com/?ls=en).
-- March 2021: Mini Cheetah is delivered!
-Great hardware platform from [MIT Biomimetic Robotics Lab](https://biomimetics.mit.edu/).

 <script type='text/javascript' id='clustrmaps' src='//cdn.clustrmaps.com/map_v2.js?cl=ffffff&w=300&t=tt&d=BWCxL0v9h2hgv3PCfXlKMcKj-1BieloY3GIobxnMTsQ'></script>